 One of the most romantic Captiva beaches, Captiva Beach is also known as Allison Hagerup Beach Park.
 Find it right behind the South Seas Island Resort at the end of Captiva Drive.

 Captiva Beach earns its romantic reputation with its incredible views.
 Walk to the end of the island to experience panoramic sunsets like no other.
 Since this beach is very secluded, bring a bottle of wine to share on the picnic tables.
+Maybe grab some to-go food from some famous Captiva Restaurants and eat it right on the beach?

 Right behind South Seas Island Resort, you can find quaint and luxurious lodging.
 In addition to the resort, you can find many beach cottages and cabins for your stay!
 There are even fun luxury glamping options!